SAP-archive/teched2019-opa/README.md

-# SAP TechEd 2019 OPA5 Testing Hands-On
+# SAP TechEd 2019 OPA5 Testing
 This project provides code samples and a test case to demo OPA5 testing for a hands-on session at SAP TechEd 2019.
 These test cases cover unit and integration tests running against a mock server.

 # Requirements